MicrosoftDocs/power-pages-docs/power-pages-docs/configure/setup-workspace.md

 ## General

+The general section allows you to configure site-specific details, and the checklist that helps prepare for the site to go live.

+### Site details

 The **Site details** section shows the following site details:

 - **Name** - editable field for the name of the site that helps you identify the site among all other sites that you work on.